 I have one of the most popular vanilla cupcake recipes on the Internet and because of that, I’m often asked about the best buttercream frosting recipe.
 Friends, this is it.

 This buttercream recipe is easy (my number one requirement), not overly sweet, and takes almost no time to put together.
 If this sounds good to you, let’s dive in.

 RELATED READING: Easy Vanilla Cupcake Recipe for the Lazy Baker

 The Best Buttercream Frosting Recipe

-That said, I’ve never shared the best frosting recipe for cupcakes because I thought it was so easy that everyone just had it and that they learned it the same way.
-And then, I baked with a best friend to prep for her husband’s birthday.
+That said, I’ve never shared the best frosting recipe for cupcakes because I thought it was so easy that everyone just had it; I thought everyone learned it the same way.
+Until I baked with a best friend to prep for her husband’s birthday.

 I’m Not a Sweets Snob, I Promise, But…

 My friend added milk to the frosting per the recipe she was following.
 Now, I’m not a frosting foodie or anything, but heard myself say, “No cream?”
 I had always learned to use cream over milk.